The FTZ Tool Completed Crimp

 Making An Insulated Terminal Connection

 WARNING: Double crimp tools are UNIDIRECTIONAL!
-Not all tool makers place the colored dots on the same side as this tool!!
 If you crimp the terminal backwards it will pull out far to easily and pose a safety risk.
-The strain relief crimp nest will be larger than the crimp nest for the wire to terminal.
-Please DO NOT CRIMP backwards.
-Many readers have complained that their double crimp tools don't work well, and some cheap ones may not.
-I always explain that they are unidirectional and they most often write back to say they now work fine.
+The strain relief crimp nest is considerably larger than the crimp nest designated for the bare wire.
+A fair number of readers have complained that their double crimp tools don't work well, and some cheap Chinese "look-a-like" tools may not.
+I always explain that they are unidirectional and the reader most often writes back to say the tool now works just fine.

 WARNING: The original Ancor double crimp tool I tested here works admirably well and represented a decent value.
 Unfortunately, I recently had my hands on a current model of the same tool and it is not the same in terms of performance?